Solutions to problems as well as support

 Technica Systems is one of our longest-standing customers, so we have completed many projects for them and given day-to-day support.

-One unusual project we did for them was the remote control of irrigation for a roof garden in Malta.
+One unusual project we did for them was the remote irrigation control for a roof garden in Malta.

 We always say to our customers, tell us your problem, and we will come up with a solution.
 The problem was being able to monitor the plants and water them when necessary.
 Technica Systems is a security company, so was happy to provide a camera and a network-enabled Digital Video Recorder (DVR)

 There was a pre-existing Internet connection used for remote working.
 We researched suitable devices and found a web relay that is programmable and controlled from a web browser.
 This controls a mains-powered water pump which waters the plants.
 The water pump has a flow switch to cut off the power if there is no water.
-The switch turns the water on and off manually and is able to turn it on for a fixed period.
-The camera is able to view the garden remotely and is movable to monitor a wide area.
+The switch manually turns the water on and off and can turn it on for a fixed period.
+The camera can view the garden remotely and is movable to monitor a wide area.

-This project was very unusual, but we solved a real problem for our customer.
+This project was very unusual, but we solved a real problem for the customer.
 Atomik.biz is happy to take on projects that most companies won’t undertake.

 We received a request from Wood Street Clinic to install an Exchange server to provide email services.
 When we discussed the requirement, we found that they wanted this for a small number of users.
 They wanted to be able to use email to smartphones, have web access and to be able to share calendars with an office person managing the schedules of consultants.

 Push email is where a smart device maintains a link with a server over the Internet and synchronises data in real-time and in both directions.
 Push email means never having to back up phone data or re-enter data on a PC or dock phones to synchronise.
 Push email is especially useful when an assistant manages the diaries of one or more mobile users.